jpnoro2003/PyPass/README.md

 # PyPass
 A simple local password manager written in Python.

+# Version 0.3 (4/24/2022)
+- Updated Help tab.
+- GUI fixes and improvements.
+- Bug fixes.
+- Master Password: 123
+- **Not having log.txt in the directory will cause the program to not function properly**

 # Version 0.2 (3/20/2022)
 - Added more Functionalities for the Master password (modifying, encryption/decryption fixes, etc)
 - Slight GUI modifications